 Costa Blanca.
 Over 200 kilometers of Mediterranean coastline in the Alicante province, on the southeastern coast of Spain.

 Museo Nacional Centro de Arte Reina Sofía.
-Prominent museum in Madrid hosting Spanish 20th-century art collection with works by Gris, Dali, Picasso and Miro.
+A prominent museum in Madrid hosting Spanish 20th-century art collection with works by Gris, Dali, Picasso, and Miro.

 Camp Nou.
-Massive football stadium, with capacity of almost 100,000 visitors for FC Barcelona club.
-Offering guided tours and football museum.
+Massive football stadium, with a capacity of almost 100,000 visitors for FC Barcelona club.
+Offering guided tours and a football museum.

 Catedral-Basílica de Santa María de Mallorca.
 Gothic place of worship on the seafront.
 Ornate Gothic edifice overlooking the sea, with a vast rose window and wrought-iron canopy designed by Gaudí.

 Loro Park.
-Landscaped zoo with gorillas, tigers and penguin habitat with man-made iceberg, plus dolphin shows, located in Tenerife, Canary Islands.
+Landscaped zoo with gorillas, tigers, and penguin habitat with a man-made iceberg, plus dolphin shows, located in Tenerife, Canary Islands.

 Passeig de Gràcia.
 Wide avenue in Barcelona, lined with modernist architecture buildings and high-end shops.

 Temple of Debod.
-Reconstructed ancient Egyptian temple moved from Aswan in Egypt with all the details, located in the green area just north from city center.
+Reconstructed ancient Egyptian temple moved from Aswan in Egypt with all the details, located in the green area just north of city center.